-Mark Lanegan has died, aged 57
+Grunge icon Mark Lanegan has died, aged 57

-Mark Lanegan has died, aged 57.
+Grunge icon Mark Lanegan has died, aged 57.

 The news was confirmed with a post on his official Twitter account page.
 It read: “Our beloved friend Mark Lanegan passed away this morning at his home in Killarney, Ireland.